Highlights Of The Program

 Innovation Health Services

-• Expanding access to advanced cardiac CT and MRI by delivering remote sub-specialist expertise to regional health systems
+• Expanding the access to advanced cardiac CT and MRI by delivering remote sub-specialist expertise to regional health systems

-• Mobilizing scalable, high-acuity cardiology programs, including ER chest pain pathways through integrated tele-imaging workforces
+• Mobilizing scalable, high-acuity cardiology programs, including ER chest pain pathways, through integrated tele-imaging workforces

 • Standardizing guideline-directed cardiac diagnostics to ensure local facilities meet the highest standards in chest pain and structural heart evaluation